Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/021/Chapter021-revision1.md

-# Chapter 21: Songs of Memory
+# Chapter 21: Songs of Memory - Revised

 The morning after Madern's revelations brought lessons that tested everything Lin thought she understood about magic's relationship to truth.
 The weight of what they'd learned about systematic cultural destruction hung over their group like storm clouds, but Korren seemed determined to show them something that would deepen their understanding even further.